 During the first months of 1996, before I moved back to Milan, Diego was regularly sending me music tapes.
 He called them Utopia Entropy Radio.
-It was his way to build a bridge across the physical distance, to know each other through the sharing of sounds, rhythms and emotions.
+It was his way to build a bridge across the physical distance, to help us know each other through the sharing of sounds, rhythms and emotions.

-Those tapes don’t exist anymore, but I remember they featured, among others, Suns of Arqa, Spiral Tribe, Linton Kwesi Johnson, Holger Czukay, Anne Clark, Brian Eno, Daniel Lanois, Aphex Twin, Zion Train, Ozric Tentacles, Kraftwerk, The Residents, CCCP, Nirvana, Sonic Youth… and Franco Battiato.
+Those tapes don’t exist anymore, but I remember they featured, among others, Suns of Arqa, Spiral Tribe, Linton Kwesi Johnson, Holger Czukay, Anne Clark, Brian Eno, Daniel Lanois, Neil Young, Aphex Twin, Zion Train, Ozric Tentacles, Kraftwerk, The Residents, CCCP, Nirvana, Sonic Youth… and Franco Battiato.

 Sharing music is like sharing space.
 An open space to be, feel, imagine, create, share, dance, watch a sunset on the beach of Gavdos, and grieve.

 A year ago, during an adaptive yoga training with Matthew Sanford, he said something that I keep going back to.
-I can’t remember the exact words, I wrote them down and can’t find them today, but here’s they resonate in me: grief is one of the experiences with the greatest potential to transform the human experience.
+I can’t remember the exact words, I wrote them down and can’t find them today, but here’s how they resonate in me: grief is one of the experiences with the greatest potential to transform the human experience.

 When I lost Diego, I got lost in pain (it still happens some days) and my perception got altered.
 The unbearable “never again” is a global experience.

 In his book Waking, Matthew talks about the difference between fighting against and being in the room that has become dark, in that silence.
-Taking the time and waiting to see what happens when we slow down and stop pushing.
+Taking the time to see what happens when we slow down and stop pushing.
 He is speaking about the rehabilitation system, but I think the metaphor can work here too.